How To Zest A Lime With A Grater, Zester, Knife, And More!

 Storage Tips

 When you make your own lime zest, you’ll need to store any unused portions in your fridge.
-With time though, the flavor will deplete, but if you put it in an airtight container or resealable bag, it will help keep it up to par for about a week or so.
+With time, though, the flavor will deplete, but if you put it in an airtight container or resealable bag, it will help keep it up to par for about a week or so.
 Don’t wait too long, as losing the flavor makes it a waste.

 How to freeze lime zest.

 If you’re not sure you’ll use up all that lime zest, you can freeze it.
 It’s great to put it in a single layer on top of wax or parchment paper and freeze it.
 When it’s fully frozen, you can then move it to a zippered freezer bag.
-Don’t forget to date the bag so you’ll be sure to use it within 6 months.
+Don’t forget to date the bag so you’ll be sure to use it within six months.

 Recipe